Isendurion/ruby-rails_path/others/notes.md

     pesant methods available for the warrior
 3.  changed transsmision int 2 to const DEFAULT_GEARS
 4.  added private method to check if emergency lights are turned on
-5.  added tests and implemented methods accident_occured, send_message - unfinished!
+5.  added tests and implemented methods accident_occured, send_message
-6. added id with base to Person class
+6.  added id and id_base to Person class
+7.  read about TRUE code with example 99 beer song
+8.  added notification class, specs for insurance and notification